keeferrourke/c-datastructures/README.md

 # Competency, with C
-This repository is a disclaimer that, yes, I can and do code in C. For reasons that are beyond my control, I am unable to post most of my project work written in the C programming language, in order to comply with University academic policies.
+This repository is a disclaimer that, yes, I can and do code in C. I even enjoy it! :smile: For reasons that are beyond my control, I am unable to post most of my project work written in the C programming language, in order to comply with University of Guelph academic policies.

 **You will find no actual code here.**